Red Sea (Augustus Pablo album)

-Red Sea is a studio album by Augustus Pablo released in 1998, containing material recorded between 1970 and 1973 and was produced by Herman Chin Loy.
+Red Sea is an album by Augustus Pablo released in 1998, containing material recorded between 1970 and 1973 and produced by Herman Chin Loy.
 The music on the album is among the earliest instances of Pablo's revolutionary use of the melodica as a viable musical instrument.
 Chin Loy is often credited as being an influential figure in the discovery and nurturing of Pablo's talent.